Early Northeastern Plants and Facilities

 G.E.'s Bridgeport works shown above produced the 4th M.O. low-band FM equipment starting in 1941 .

 In the spring of 1942 the Emergency Communication Equipment Section, as the mobile communications business was then called, was moved from Bridgeport back to the Schenectady Works, shown above, and it remained there for 3 years.
-There's more about the start of this move in the box on this GE News Page.
+There's more about the start of this move in the box on the second page of this GE News.

 In 1957 the marketing operations were moved to a small leased facility (formerly a plumbing shop) nearby Liverpool, NY where they remained until the move to Lynchburg in 1959.